 That is the bad news.
 The good news is that with Medicaid planning, you can potentially shelter 50 percent or more of your assets.
-For 25 years of its 45 years of practice, Macri Law Group in East Hanover, New Jersey, has been providing help and guidance to elders and their families on how best to pay for long-term care at home or in an assisted living facility or a nursing home without impoverishment to $2000.
+For 25 years of its 45 years of practice, Macri & Associates, LLC in East Hanover, New Jersey, has been providing help and guidance to elders and their families on how best to pay for long-term care at home or in an assisted living facility or a nursing home without impoverishment to $2000.

 The Benefits Of Early Medicaid Planning

 Planning in advance is key to protecting the highest percentage of your assets and is therefore important for elders, the disabled and everyone else, regardless of age.
 The government has a five-year look-back and penalty on resource transfers/gifts.
 You should never try to do Medicaid planning yourself.
 Seek the advice of a qualified certified elder law attorney (CELA) or the government could undo your transfers and you will end up losing the assets you tried to protect.
 Attorneys’ fees are a minimal percentage of what they can legally protect.